 Guide to the Galaxy: Irkens

 Okay, so he might have resurrected this particular army of the damned last night.
 It was an accident.
 He'd only meant to bring one up, for research purposes, and it wasn't his fault that the directions were in traditional measurements.
-Everybody used metric these days.
+Everybody used metric.

-The nearest ghoul gave him a nasty look, the kind that said, "I'm going to rip your organs out and beat you with them."
-It wouldn't be much longer before the monster could make good on that, because he was down to his last vial of holy water after that episode with the vampires a month ago and he hadn't bothered gathering protective herbs since he was thirteen.
+The nearest ghoul gave him a nasty look, the kind that said, in no uncertain terms, "I'm going to rip your organs out and beat you with them."
+It wouldn't be much longer before the monster could make good on that, because Dib was down to his last vial of holy water after that episode with the vampires a month ago and he hadn't bothered gathering protective herbs since he was thirteen.
 So much for digital-age snobbery; those herbs would be really helpful right now.

 "Look!" he shouted, "a truck full of black comedians and pretty teenage girls!"